Our Story – From Zero to $70+ million online

-The Attwood Digital website only went live in 2012, but our internet marketing story goes way back to 1998.
+The Attwood Digital website went live in 2012, but our internet marketing story goes waaay back to 1998.

-Mark Attwood was, back then, a stand-up comic and theatre company owner.
-He had just been commissioned for a 15 minute slot on Granada TV for a short comedy film following a stint as presenter of the Arts programme on Granada using his character, John E. Blagg (who also had a regular column in the Big Issue at the time).
+Our founder, Mark Attwood was, back then, a stand-up comic and theatre company owner.
+He had just been commissioned for a slot on Granada TV for a short comedy film following a stint as presenter of the Arts programme on Granada using his character, John E. Blagg (who also had a regular column in the Big Issue at the time).

 Mark’s girlfriend at the time complained one day that she was paying for all the meals they went out for and that he should start pulling his weight more financially.
 This seemed like a fair point, so whilst waiting for the post production on the film that was going to make his fortune (it didn’t), he decided to go out and get a job.